chin-herng/chin-herng.github.io/_sources/blogs/ay25-26-semester-1-recap/index.rst.txt

 Teaching
 ________

-As an undergraduate, this is my last semester teaching CS1231S, and last semester teaching the "practical-style" CS2040S under Prof. Halim.
+As an undergraduate, this is my last semester teaching CS1231S, and last semester teaching the "practical-style" CS2040S under `Prof. Halim <https://visualgo.net/en>`_.

 CS1231S
 ^^^^^^^